Updated on September 18th, 2020 by Aristofanis Papadatos

-Energy sector stocks are famous for their high dividends.
-This makes the sector a favorite of income investors looking for potential high yield investments.
+In general, energy stocks are highly regarded among income investors for their high dividends.
+This makes the sector a favorite of income investors looking for potential high yield stocks.

 Source: Investor Presentation

-Supermajor Big Oil Stock: Exxon Mobil (XOM)
+Supermajor Big Oil Stock #2: Exxon Mobil (XOM)

 Source: Investor Presentation